USS New Jersey (BB-62): Opened to the public

 Shortly after her arrival New Jersey was opened to the public, officially beginning her new career as a museum ship with the name Battleship New Jersey Museum and Memorial.
 Self-guided tours, guided group tours, and overnight encampments are offered on the floating museum.
-Overnight encampments, typically for the benefit of Scouting organizations, offer the opportunity to sleep and eat in the original berths and mess decks.
+Overnight encampments, often for the benefit of Scouting organizations, offer the opportunity to sleep and eat in the original berths and mess decks.

 New Jersey has been placed on several historic registers.
 In 1997, while the ship was still in the mothball fleet, the New Jersey State Review Board for Historic Sites recommended that it "be listed in the New Jersey Register of Historic Places, contingent upon the transfer of the battleship to New Jersey waters."
 In 2004, the State of New Jersey officially designated the battleship as an historical place.
-This cleared New Jersey for placement on the National Register of Historic Places, a list to which New Jersey was officially added in 2004.
+This cleared New Jersey for placement on the National Register of Historic Places, to which New Jersey was officially added in 2004.

-In 2012 there was another nonprofit - the USS New Jersey Battleship Foundation, Inc. - which advocated that New Jersey should be moved to Liberty State Park.
+In 2012 another nonprofit, the USS New Jersey Battleship Foundation, Inc., advocated that New Jersey should be moved to Liberty State Park.
 Ultimately, nothing came from that effort and the ship remains in Camden.
 One of USS New Jerseys original gun barrels from 1943 to 1954 now sits on the northwest corner of the Marine Parade Grounds alongside Broad Street and Intrepid Avenue in Philadelphia.
 Another original gun barrel is located in Camden, next to USS New Jersey, and a third is on display in Basking Ridge, New Jersey.
 A propeller is on display in front of Naval Weapons Station Earle, in Colts Neck, New Jersey.
 The museum also operates a YouTube channel where curators educate viewers on various historical details, facts, and the service history of the ship.

 In the spring of 2024, New Jersey left Camden and went downriver to Philadelphia to enter drydock at Drydock Number 3 at the Philadelphia Naval Shipyard, the exact same drydock where she underwent final assembly in 1943.
 The purpose of the drydocking, with its estimated cost of $10 million, was to conduct crucial preservation work, as New Jersey had not gone into drydock since her decommissioning.
 While drydocked from the 27th of March to 14th of June, the underwater portion of the hull was pressure-washed down to bare steel and repainted with several coats, leaks were repaired, seams in the hull's riveted steel plates were caulked, anodes for cathodic protection were replaced, sections of the hull which had rusted thin were reinforced with extra steel, and some hull openings, such as where the propeller shafts pass through, were closed off.

 In 2025, New Jersey was chosen to host a two-day live event celebrating the 7th anniversary of the English/worldwide release of Azur Lane, a mobile game that features anthropomorphic "shipgirls" including New Jersey herself, who is a popular character.